bvhadra/REACT-JavaScript-Task-Manager-App/README.md

 <b>Overview:</b>

-<h4>Task Manager App is a full-stack web application designed to help users manage their tasks efficiently.
+Task Manager App is a full-stack web application designed to help users manage their tasks efficiently.
 This application provides a seamless and user-friendly interface for adding, updating, and deleting tasks.
-It incorporates a clean and responsive design, making it accessible across various devices.</h4>
+It incorporates a clean and responsive design, making it accessible across various devices.

-<h3>Features:</h3>
+<b>Features:</b>

 1. Task Management